lbonanomi/gRist/README.md

 Create a gist named index.md
 Consider starring this gist so it isn't easily misplaced Stow an API token blessed for 'gist' access somewhere safe-ish and update the ```token_file``` assignment at the top.

+## Known issues

+The author's workflow is one-file-per gist, YMMV if you include multiple files in a single gist.